marcelkohl/dbex/README.md

 - cleanup code

 ## Would be nice
-- hide query window when result not have query
-- hide data result when there is no data on result
 - loading/processing request on tree item that was double clicked
 - click on status bar open query window (dbexResult)
 - load latest queries from connection